Movie and TV stars join picket lines to fight for Hollywood's future - Daily Press - ExBulletin

 While international filming could technically continue, the shutdown of US-based writers and performers is also likely to disrupt them.

-The writers’ strike had already halted much of the television production, and the actors joining them immediately halted filming on many major films, including “Deadpool 3”, “Gladiator 2” and the eighth installment of the series.
-Tom Cruise’s “Mission Impossible” series. .
-All are slated for release next year.

-The writers’ strike also shut down late-night talk shows and “Saturday Night Live,” as well as several scripted shows whose theaters or their writers’ production were halted, including Netflix’s “Stranger Things,” “Hacks on Max and “Family Guy” on Fox.
+The writers’ strike ended late-night talk shows and “Saturday Night Live,” as well as several scripted shows whose theaters or their writers’ production were halted, including Netflix’s “Stranger Things.” , “Hacks” on Max and “Family Guy” on Fox.
 Many more are sure to follow now that the performers have also been taken down.

 For more on Hollywood strikes, visit https://apnews.com/hub/hollywood-strikes/